miguehm/fox-docs/src/installation/usage.md

 python3 src/main.py --min-exp 6 --max-exp 13
 ```

-The graphs with the results will be created in the `graphs` folder.
+The charts with the results will be created in the `charts` folder.

 ## Specify threads number